TheHassanAli2/thehassanali2/README.md

 ## Hey!
 <p>
 I first started coding at around 13 and learned about Python.
 My father was the one who had insisted that I should learn it, but over time I started to enjoy it and became much more invested into it.
 Ever since then, I've been interested in pursuing programming as a profession and have been creating projects for fun in my free time.
-I developed my interest in programming when I joined my school's FRC Robotics team!
+After leading the programming team in my robotics club and becoming a co-leader of our school's Code Club, I have become a great role model for my peers and a mentor for programming projects!
 </p>

 <ul>

-<li> 🏗️ I’m currently working on <a href="https://github.com/Daggerpov/tutoRice-bot">tutoRice</a> </li></br>
+<li> 🏗️ I’m currently working on <a href="https://github.com/TheHassanAli2/flappy-bird-ai">tutoRice</a> </li></br>

 <li> 🕹️ I’m currently learning how to use Unity to create a fun and simple horror <a href="https://github.com/TheHassanAli2/Garden-Out">game</a> </li></br>